TOMODACHI Internship Program Sponsored by U.S. Embassy Tokyo

 Students who intend to register for a credit internship must attend an Internship Information Session held by the TUJ Career Development Office in the semester before the internship.
 The information session will explain the process of applying for an internship opportunity.

-The application form will be available online on Blackboard (go to Career Development Office > Internships).
+The application form will be available online on Canvas (go to Career Development Office > Internships).
 Please note that the scholarship application requires one letter of recommendation from a faculty member or supervisor, so begin your preparations early.

 You must submit both the internship application and the TOMODACHI Internship Program Scholarship application by the internship application deadline to be considered for the scholarship.